OpenAMP/openamp-docs/openamp/overview.rst

           :ref:`RPMsg <rpmsg-protocol-work-label>`/`Virtio <https://docs.oasis-open.org/virtio/virtio>`_

-There are a number of project members as outlined in `OpenAMP Project Page <https://www.openampproject.org/about/>`_ as well as many community members, so please join the :ref:`OpenAMP open source project<openamp-maintenance-work-label>`!
+There are a number of project members as outlined in `OpenAMP Project About Page <https://www.openampproject.org/about/>`_ as well as many community members, so please join the :ref:`OpenAMP open source project<openamp-maintenance-work-label>`!

     - See https://github.com/OpenAMP/open-amp